-- a.
-The moderator, a staff member of DDA not involved in the initial decision, introduces himself/herself and explains the process. - b.
-The applicant/participant and his/her family and/or legal representatives (if applicable), have 10 minutes to explain the request, and why he or she thinks it should be granted. - c.
+- b.
+The applicant/participant and his/hertheir family and/or legal representatives (if applicable), have 10 minutes to explain the request, and why he or shethey thinkthinks it should be granted. - c.
 The DDA Regional Office representative has 10 minutes to explain why the request was denied. - d.
-If the moderator thinks that the facts are not clear, or are misunderstood, he or she may ask that the parties discuss the facts at that time, so that everyone is working with the same set of facts.
-If this discussion resolves some or all of the disputes, the moderator summarizes the participant's parties' areas of agreement and documents them.

-e.
-If there are disputes still remaining, the moderator may meet separately with the applicant/participant (and any representative) and with the Regional Office representative <a href="mailto:(referred to as "separate sessions"), in "separate sessions.".
-In each of these separate sessions, the moderator may explain and discuss the law, regulations, and policies that apply to the services requested, and may discuss whether he/she believes that the facts meet the criteria and why.
+If the moderator thinks that the facts are not clear, or are misunderstood, he or shethey may ask that the parties discuss the facts at that time, so that everyone is working with the same set of facts.
+If this discussion resolves some or all of the disputes, the moderator reflects back the participants' parties' areas of agreement and documents them. - e.
+If there are disputes still remaining, the moderator may meet separately with the applicant/ participant (and any representative) and with the Regional Office representative <a href="mailto:(referred to as "separate sessions"); in "separate sessions."
+In each of these separate sessions, the moderator may explain and discuss the law, regulations, and policies that apply to the services requested, and may discuss whether he/shethey believebelieves that the facts meet the criteria and why.
 The other person(s) will also discuss why they believe the facts do or do not meet the criteria, and why.
-The moderator may ask the parties to consider other facts or policies, but the final decision on whether there is any agreement belongs to the DDA and the parties in dispute, rather than the moderator.
+The moderator may ask the parties to consider other facts or policies, but the final decision on whether there is any agreement belongs to the DDA and the participant parties in dispute, rather than the moderator.
 Each separate session is limited to 10 minutes.